Code-Institute-Submissions/moscarellar-ci-5/README.md

 ## Adding a post
 Adding a post

-### Test cases
-- Verify that only authenticated users can add posts
-- Verify that new posts are displayed on the main feed

-### Testing actions
-- Attempt to add a post as an unauthenticated user
-- Attempt to add a post as an authenticated user

 ### Expected results
 - Unauthenticated users should be denied access to the "Add Post" page
 - Authenticated users should be able to add posts, which should then be displayed on the main feed

 ## Post page functionality
 Post page functionality

-### Test cases
-- Verify that users can view individual posts
-- Verify that users can like and comment on posts

-### Testing actions
-- Click on a post from the main feed to view the post page
-- Attempt to like and comment on the post

 ### Expected results
 - Users should be able to view individual posts